graphicore/varla-varfo/explorations/calibrate/index.md

    in its intended size.
  * Pre-print proofing design, typographic design, layouts, etc. get an accurate impression of how big a design will be.
-This is necessary to judge layout and typographic choices like font sizes, margins, line heights, etc.
+This is necessary to judge layout and typographic choices such as font sizes, margins, line heights, etc.
  * Get an accurate impression of how big a design will appear from different distances.
 E.g. *"If you are 28 inches away from the screen the poster will appear as if the original was 15 meters away."* Sounds a lot like the